Anattā: Atman in Hinduism

 According to Jayatilleke, the Upanishadic inquiry fails to find an empirical correlate of the assumed Atman, but nevertheless assumes its existence, and Advaitins "reify consciousness as an eternal self."
 In contrast, the Buddhist inquiry "is satisfied with the empirical investigation which shows that no such Atman exists because there is no evidence" states Jayatilleke.
-According to Harvey, in Buddhism the negation of temporal existents is applied even more rigorous than in the Upanishads:
+According to Harvey, in Buddhism the negation of temporal existents is applied even more rigorously than in the Upanishads:

 Both Buddhism and Hinduism distinguish ego-related "I am, this is mine", from their respective abstract doctrines of "Anattā" and "Atman".
 This, states Peter Harvey, may have been an influence of Buddhism on Hinduism.

 Anatman and Niratman

 The term niratman appears in the Maitrayaniya Upanishad of Hinduism, such as in verses 6.20, 6.21 and 7.4.
 Niratman literally means "selfless".
 The niratman concept has been interpreted to be analogous to anatman of Buddhism.
 The ontological teachings, however, are different.
 In the Upanishad, states Thomas Wood, numerous positive and negative descriptions of various states – such as niratman and sarvasyatman (the self of all) – are used in Maitrayaniya Upanishad to explain the nondual concept of the "highest Self".
 According to Ramatirtha, states Paul Deussen, the niratman state discussion is referring to stopping the recognition of oneself as an individual soul, and reaching the awareness of universal soul or the metaphysical Brahman.